elvitigalalis/react-vscode-portfolio/public/pages/overview.md

 ## Summary

-Senior at Syosset High School who loves environmentalism and programming.
+Freshman at Stony Brook University who loves environmentalism and programming.
 Experienced with all stages of the development cycle for web applications, robots, and APIs.
 Well-versed in numerous programming languages including Java, C++, Python, HTML/CSS/JS, and React.js.
 Strong background in computer science, chemistry, physics, and mathematics.
-Creator of environmental initiative [FutureGro Inc](https://futuregro.org/), recipient of 120k/yr Google Ad Grant.
+Creator of environmental initiative [FutureGro Inc](https://futuregro.org/) (website currently down for design refactoring), recipient of 120k/yr Google Ad Grant.

 ## Experience
 # 👨‍💻 Experience